Titans Grip

 • Curriculum-based learning paths designed by elite coaches.

-• Community forums to discuss techniques with other members.
+• Community forums to discuss techniques.

-• Regular updates and new paths added by the coaching staff.
+• Regular updates and new paths.

 • Focus on modern, position-based grappling systems.